programmer-ke/replatform/README.md

   [0]: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent

-- Check that you can ssh into the server without being promted for the password using `ssh root@myplatform.example.org`.
+- Check that you can ssh into the server without being prompted for the password using `ssh root@myplatform.example.org`.

 - Make sure the server is up-to-date by running the following commands